 Use Boric Acid

-Boric acid is a naturally occurring acid or mineral that can be found in volcanic settings, seawater, plants and in almost all types of fruit.
-It is a very useful tool when treating for many different types of insects.
+Boric acid is a naturally occurring acid or mineral that can be found in volcanic settings, seawater, plants, and in almost all types of fruit.
+It is a handy tool when treating many different kinds of insects.
 As a pest control company, we use a lot of boric acid, but most people are not aware that you can purchase it over the counter.
 It is a very safe and effective option that could be tried before bringing in the professionals to treat.

 First, start by looking for ant trails and track them back to their nest.
 Generally, ants will be looking for food and then returning it to bring sustenance to the colony.
 If you can reasonably determine where the nest might be located, sprinkle boric acid nearby and let the worker ants do the rest.

 Used coffee grounds are an excellent natural ant repellent.
 You can sprinkle them around the perimeter foundation of your home and create a barrier that ants will not like to cross.

 Make Their Trails Slippery